 Like most businesses, AIL had to adapt quickly to survive the challenges and changes of COVID-19.
 We are among the industries that not only managed to remain in business but posted a record year for sales and double-digit growth in 2020.1 Rather than operating at a reduced capacity, we found that the virtual model we adopted was embraced by our sales agents and our customers.
 In a time when many businesses have been forced to furlough workers, we continue to recruit to fill sales and management positions.

 In the worst of times, people are reminded of their mortality and the need to protect the things that give them the most meaning in their lives.
 For many people, that means making provisions to take care of loved ones when they are no longer here.
-When you think of it in those terms, it’s not surprising that consumers, especially younger adults, began buying life insurance in elevated numbers last spring when people began getting ill and dying from the virus.2 This fact might suggest that those searching for career opportunities take a closer look at a life insurance sales career with American Income Life and National Income Life.
+When you think of it in those terms, it’s not surprising that consumers, especially younger adults, began buying life insurance in elevated numbers last spring when people began getting ill and dying from the virus.2 This fact might suggest that those searching for career opportunities take a closer look at a life insurance sales career with American Income Division and National Income Division.